 - I use stock-standard Field Notes Brand notebooks.
 Nothing fancy, here.

 - Every day gets a full two-page spread, with tasks listed below the date

 - I rarely use the note or event items, instead I stick to tasks

 - Tasks not completed one day are moved to the next day (with a > symbol to indicate that it’s moved)

-- Completed tasks are ticked, not struck-through
+- Completed tasks are ticked (not

 - Collections of thoughts are grouped, on a new page where necessary & added to the index.

 - I’ve added colour coding to tasks to make it easier to skim & pick something to work on (this was inspired by the fantastic digital highlighting on the Bullet Journal website).
 I use three colours: Work, Hobbies & Personal.
 I’ve found this to be very helpful.

 A typical entry in my Bullet Journal

 How does it work in practice?

 One pleasant and unexpected benefit is that — since I’m using small Field Notes notebooks — space is limited for daily tasks.
 Why is this a benefit?
 It places a physical limit on the number of tasks I can add to any one day.
 It’s like a sensible cap on the tasks you should attempt to do in one day.
 Yes, some days are busier & we’re pressured to get more done.
 But most days aren’t like that.
 The Bullet Journal helps support the tasks we need to get done, whilst also placing natural limits on the to-do list.